Additional Information and Advice

 Information on Chemicals in Sportfish and Game

 Most of what we know about the potential health effects of these chemicals comes from high-dose laboratory animal studies or in people exposed by accidents or in the workplace.
 Chemicals that cause health effects in laboratory animals and people after high level exposures may also increase the risk of effects in people exposed to lower levels for long periods of time.

 PCBs (polychlorinated biphenyls) are a mixture of man-made chemicals that were used in many commercial and electrical products until their manufacture was banned in the mid-1970s.
 PCBs are persistent in the environment and accumulate in the fat of fish and other animals.
-Thus, PCBs still remain a fish contaminant.
+Thus, PCBs still remain a fish and game contaminant.

 Studies of women and their children show a link between elevated levels of PCBs in their bodies and slight effects on their children's birth weight, short-term memory and learning ability.
 A study of older adults (49-86 years old) who ate fish containing PCBs suggests that higher PCB exposure is associated with decreased memory and learning.
 Other studies have suggested a link between increased PCB exposure and effects on the human reproductive system, including changes in sperm quality, time to pregnancy and menstrual cycles.
 These studies suggest that the effects were caused by PCBs, but other factors may have played a role too.
 Some PCBs have been shown to cause cancer in laboratory animals exposed to high levels of the chemical throughout their lifetime.
 Studies of workers exposed to PCBs raise concerns that these chemicals can cause cancer in people, but the information is not adequate to prove that this is the case.